Treating Baby Eczema Naturally!

 The skin of a baby is very sensitive and it is always advisable to use natural remedies for baby eczema to prevent any long term damage from prolonged use of a baby eczema cream which often contains some harsh chemicals.
 Factors such as heat and dry air can aggravate an eczema flare up in a child.
 Ensure that your baby is not too hot, and if the air is dry in your house you can purchase a humidifier which help with the reduction of dry air in a room.

 Pay attention to the materials that are coming into contact with the skin of your baby.
 The least irritating material is cotton, so ensure that the baby’s clothes are made only from cotton, and the same goes for the bedding.
 Also try to make sure that the clothes that you put on your baby are not too tight as this restricts air movement.
 On many occasions eczema in babies occurs because there is a lack of natural oils under the baby’s skin.
 These oils are there to protect the skin and keep it healthy.
 A lack of these oils can dry up the skin.
 Do not use hot water when washing your baby as this will not only dry the skin further, it will also wash away the natural oil in the skin.
 Use warm water and do not let your baby spend too much time in the water.
-Straight after washing your baby, make sure that you heavily moisturize the skin.
+Straight after washing your baby, make sure that you heavily moisturise the skin.

 One of the best natural eczema treatments that you can get is our Natural Baby Eczema cream.
 We strongly recommend this product to any parent who is worried about the harsh negative effects of steroid based creams.
 We use a broad range of natural ingredients & herbs.
-These ingredients such as shea butter help to soothe & reduce inflammation on the skin.
+These ingredients such as Shea butter help to soothe & reduce inflammation on the skin.
 We would also recommend watching out for washing detergents that contain chemicals which can irritate the skin, so try changing the washing detergent to something which contains natural ingredients.

 1. Baby eczema can be traumatic for parents because no parent wants to see their child suffering.
 The baby can’t tell you what is wrong; all he or she knows is that they are feeling pain and irritation.